Orama-Interactive/Pixelorama-Docs/docs/user_manual/save_and_export.md

 sidebar_position: 3
 ---

 You can either save or export your projects.
-Saving a project will create a [.pxo file](../concepts/project/#pxo-files), which is Pixelorama's custom file format, while exporting means that one (or multiple, in case of animations) `.png`(s) or a `.gif` file will be created.
+Saving a project will create a [.pxo file](../concepts/project/#pxo-files), which is Pixelorama's custom file format, while exporting means that one (or multiple, in case of animations) `.png`(s), an `.apng`, or a `.gif` file will be created.

 :::tip saving vs exporting
 Basically, you should **save** your project if you intend to use it again on Pixelorama and keep all of your data, such as layers, [project brushes](../concepts/brush/#project-brushes), animation tags, etc. While, if you want to share your artwork, import it in another software such as a game engine, or view it on an image editor, you should **export** it.
 Of course, nothing is stopping you from doing both, which is actually the recommended approach.